-Chime Bank is a mobile-first online bank that offers checking and savings accounts that are easy to manage on-the-go through a brilliant mobile app.
+Chime® is a mobile-first online bank that offers checking and savings accounts that are easy to manage on the go through a brilliant mobile app.

-Additionally, Chime’s online savings account offers innovative ways to help you automatically save money.
+Additionally, its online savings account offers innovative ways to help you automatically save money.
 Keep reading to learn more.

-Founded in 2013, Chime is an online-only, mobile-focused bank, and a relative newcomer to the world of online banking.
+Founded in 2013, Chime is an online-only, mobile-focused financial technology company, and a relative newcomer to the world of online banking.

 The company’s motto is to not charge its customers unnecessary fees.
-Instead, Chime wants its customers to get ahead.
+Instead, it wants its customers to get ahead.

-Since Chime is an online-only bank, the company doesn’t have any brick-and-mortar locations that you can pop into.
-Instead, all of Chime’s services are offered through their award-winning mobile app.
+Since Chime is online only, the company doesn’t have any brick-and-mortar locations that you can pop into.
+Instead, all of its services are offered through its award-winning mobile app.

-Chime offers a checking account, branded as the Chime Spending account and a savings account:
+Chime offers a checking account, branded as the Chime Checking account, and a savings account:

-Chime offers a fee-free online checking account, which is known as a Chime Spending Account.
+Chime offers a fee-free online checking account, which is known as a Chime Checking Account.

 Account-holders can process most transactions right through the mobile app.
-Some of the Chime Spending Account’s main features include:
+Some of the accounts main features include:

-- Pay Friends: This is a free way to instantly transfer funds to friends (similar to Quick Pay with Zelle).
+- Pay Friends: This is a free way to instantly transfer funds to friends¹.

 - Mobile Check Deposit: This allows account holders to quickly deposit checks using their smartphones.

-- Chime’s Visa Debit Card: Enables you to make traditional debit card purchases wherever Visa is accepted.
-Customers can also withdraw funds from Chime’s network of over 38,000 ATMs throughout the U.S.
+- Chime Checking Account and Visa® Debit Card: This enables you to make traditional debit card purchases wherever Visa is accepted.
+Customers can also withdraw funds from Chime’s network of over 60,000² ATMs throughout the U.S.

-- Get Paid Early: This is one of the coolest features that Chime offers.
-Account-holders that link direct deposits with their Chime Spending Account are eligible to receive those funds two days earlier than they would with a traditional bank account.
-This is because Chime processes your employer’s deposit much quicker than traditional banks.
+- Get Paid Early: This is one of the coolest features offered.
+Account holders that link direct deposits with their Chime Checking Account are eligible to receive those funds up to two days earlier than they would with a traditional bank account.
+This is because it processes your employer’s deposit much more quickly than traditional banks.³

 Chime Savings Account